Skip to content

 Most Americans cast their ballots in person at polling places, but voting by mail is a long-standing tradition in U.S. elections, dating back to the American Revolution.

 While Pennsylvanians have used mail-in voting for decades, the state saw a surge of mail ballots in 2020, according to MIT’s Election Lab.
-This followed a 2019 law making all registered voters eligible for mail-in voting, a change accelerated by the COVID-19 pandemic.
+This followed a 2019 law making all registered voters eligible for mail-in voting.
+Soon after, the COVID-19 pandemic prompted more people to do their civic duty remotely.

 Since then, Pew reports more than a third of U.S. voters cast their vote through the mail.